ik4vrb/ds-4002-team-aai-project-1/README.md

 ### Code Usage
 There are two files in the SRC folder:
-  1. The frist one is called EDA project 1 and contains the intial EDA conducted on our data.
+  1. The first one is called EDA project 1 and contains the intial EDA conducted on our data.
   2. The second file is called Data Anlysis that consists of the sentiment and syntax analysis conducted on the book intructions.

 ## Data